Feralo/jekyll/_posts/2014-08-11-financial-trend-analysis.md

 date:   2014-08-11 08:42:21 -0800
 categories: selenium testing
 ---
-Purpose - to visualize our spending habits and identify trends so that we can take action before we find ourselves in trouble!
+Purpose - to visualize spending habits and identify trends.

 Basic process overview

-gather data files from various locations process data files into one format perhaps [date, transaction amount, name] graph the unified data first pass just graphs all the transactions at a later point we could make improvements to the graph scatter
+- gather data files from various locations
+- process data files into one format
+- perhaps [date, transaction amount, name]
+- graph the unified data
+- first pass just graphs all the transactions
+- at a later point we could make improvements to the graph

 Bash file to parse a bank export: